Deal alert! Northwest, our favorite company, is forming

 By forming your LLC yourself, being your own Registered Agent, and using our Operating Agreement template you can save over $400.

-You can get an LLC in Minnesota approved immediately if you file online.
-On the other hand, filing by mail takes about 4-7 business days (plus mail time).
+If you file by mail, you can get an LLC in Minnesota approved immediately.
+On the other hand, filing by mail takes about 11-12 business days (plus mail time).

 And you might be able to find a bank that doesn’t charge any monthly fees.